 Minimum requirements are set nationally and described through the Accreditation of Initial Teacher Education programs in Australia: Standards and Procedures (AITSL) (PDF, 280KB).

-AITSL has developed written guidance material as a companion document to the Standards and Procedures for accreditation of initial teacher education programs - Guidance for the accreditation of initial teacher education in Australia (PDF, 376KB).
+AITSL has developed written guidance material as a companion document to the Standards and Procedures for accreditation of initial teacher education programs - Guidelines for the accreditation of initial teacher education in Australia (PDF, 376KB).

 This version of the written guidance material is intended to be used in 2016.
 It may be updated following the initial year of implementation.
 A glossary of terms is also available.